-10.3 HyperRAM Memory with DCARS Timing
+12.3 HyperRAM Memory with DCARS Timing

-The illustrations and parameters shown here are only those needed to define the DCARS feature and show the relationship between the Phase Shifted Clock, RWDS, and data.
+The HyperRAM device read transaction timing parameters vary by device, voltage range, and temperature range.
+Some timing parameters are not shown in this supplement documentation.
+Refer to the individual device data sheets for all current timing parameter information.
+The illustrations and parameters in this document are only those needed to define the DCARS feature and show the relationship between the Phase Shifted Clock, RWDS, and data.